-As required pursuant to Regulation 36 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and Clause 1.2.5 of Secretarial Standards-2 on General Meetings, the particulars of Directors seeking appointment/re-appointment are as under:-
+As required pursuant to Regulation 36 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and Clause 1.2.5 of Secretarial Standards-2 on General Meetings, the particulars of Directors seeking appointment/re-appointment are as under: -

-Sr. No Particulars Mr. Vikas Goel (DIN:- 05122585) 1 Designation Chairman & Managing Director 2 Age 50 Years 3 DOB 10-01-1972 4 Nationality Indian 5 Qualification Metric 6 Date of First Appointment on the Board 28-11- 2011 7 Effective date of Current Reappointment Re-appointed as Chairman & Managing Director of the Company for a second term of Five (5) years w.e.f.
+Sr. No Particulars Mr. Vikas Gupta (DIN: - 05123386) 1 Designation Whole-time Director 2 Age 48 Years 3 DOB 30-01-1976 4 Nationality Indian 5 Qualification Bachelor of Commerce and Inter passed certificate from ICAI 6 Date of First Appointment on the Board 28-11- 2011 7 Effective date of Current Reappointment Re-appointed as Whole-time Director of the Company for a second term of Five (5) years w.e.f.
 04 April 2023.
-8 Brief Resume/ Profile Mr. Vikas Goel aged 51 years, has been in this industry for more than 30 years.
-With his hands-on approach, Mr. Goel has directly overseen the operations of Megastar since its very inception.
-9 Experience and Expertise Mr. Goel has been in this industry for more than 30 years.
-With his hands-on approach, Mr. Goel has directly overseen the operations of Megastar since its very inception.
-He is playing a vital role in formulating business strategies and effective implementation of the same.
-He is responsible for the expansion and overall management of the business of our Company.
-10 Numbers of Board Meetings attended during the year FY 2022-23 4 (Four) 11 Directorship and Committee membership held in other companies as on 31 March 2023 Directorship:- 1.
-Megapacific Ventures Private Limited Committee Membership:- 1.
-Audit Committee 2.
-Stakeholder Relationship Committee 3.
-Corporate Social Responsibility Committee 4.
-Finance & Investment Committee 12 Inter-se relationships between Directors & Key Managerial Mr. Vikas Goel does not have any pecuniary relationship with the Company.
-Mr. Vikas Goel belongs to the Promoter Group.
+8 Brief Resume/ Profile Mr. Vikas Gupta aged 48 years, has more than 20 years of experience in this industry.
+He holds a degree of Bachelor of Commerce and Inter passed certificate from ICAI.
+He currently heads production, HR and administration, as well as participates in business development 9 Experience and Expertise He has been in this industry for more than 20 years and currently heads production, HR and administration, as well as participates in business development.
+10 Numbers of Board Meetings attended during the year FY 2023-24 11 (eleven) 11 Directorship and Committee Directorship: - membership held in other companies as on 31 March 2024 Megapacific Ventures Private Limited Committee Membership: - 1.
+Finance & Investment Committee 12 Inter-se relationships between Directors & Key Managerial Mr. Vikas Gupta is not related to any other director or KMP of the company.

-Personnel 13 Shareholding in the Company as on 31 March 2023 25,32,660 Equity Shares (25.32%) 14 Terms & Conditions for reappointment He is a Managing Director of the company and is drawing remuneration as per special resolution passed in 11 th AGM and the Terms & Conditions of appointment or re-appointment are as per the Nomination and Remuneration Policy of the Company as displayed on the Company's website i.e. www.megastarfoods.com
+Personnel 13 Shareholding in the Company as on 31 March 2024 22,19,900 Equity Shares (19.66%) 14 Terms & Conditions for reappointment He is a Whole-time Director of the company and is drawing remuneration as per special resolution passed in 11 th AGM and the Terms & Conditions of appointment or re-appointment are as per the Nomination and Remuneration Policy of the Company as displayed on the Company's website i.e. www.megastarfoods.com